-If you have reviewed your bill and still have questions on the amount due or the usage being charged, please do not hesitate to contact us at 410-396-5398 or by email by clicking here..
+If you have reviewed your bill and still have questions about the amount due or the usage being charged, please do not hesitate to contact us at 410-396-5398 or via email by clicking here.
 You can also visit our walk-in center at the Abel Wolman Municipal Building at 200 Holliday St., Room 7.

 What you can expect from us

 - DPW will review your account, including your typical water usage, your meter information, your previous bills, and any notes from earlier calls to our agents.

 - Since DPW meters are read remotely, we will communicate with your meter to ensure that we are receiving a signal and response back.
 We will analyze your typical hourly and daily meter reads across different time periods to help determine what your next billing cycle may look like and whether there is an indication that you have an outstanding issue at your property.

 - When there is suspicion of an exterior or underground leak, a turn-off test may be requested.
 In this test, the customer is asked to shut off the main valve to their house and our staff will observe whether the meter is still registering usage.
 If it is, it may be evidence of an underground leak at your property.